foucart/COR/README.md

 # COR

 This repository contains my work on **Computational Optimal Recovery**: the research articles and the accompanying reproducible files.
-In reverse chronological order (of submission, not publication), these articles are:
+These articles appear in reverse chronological order (of submission, not publication) below.
+They link to preprints which may differ from the final published versions.

 - S-procedure relaxation: a case of exactness involving Chebyshev centers. |
 [PDF](Papers/OR_SProc)